Maissack/Maissack/README.md

 Here are a few highlighted projects I've worked on:

 - [BridgeConnect](https://github.com/Maissack/bridgeconnect): a microblogging social network inspired by platforms like Twitter or Mastodon, incorporating specific features that encourage mindful usage.
+- [The Conquest of Kingdoms](https://maissack.github.io/conquete_royaume/): This project aims to optimize and finalize a board game initially designed during the integration week titled "Board Game"
 - [Mongoo](https://github.com/Maissack/mongoo): Complete redesign of the website of the company Mongoo which manufactures customized salads

 Feel free to explore my repositories for more projects!